alexec/www.alexecollins.com/source/2014-11-06-java-annotation-processor-tutorial.md

 </project>
 ~~~

-Note that we need to disable processors for this project using `-proc:none`.
+Unless we disable processors for this project using `-proc:none`, then it'll try to process itself!

-We need a file to tell the Java complier where to find our new processor, so create `src/main/resourcEs/META-INF/services/javax.annotation.processing.Processor`:
+We need a file to tell the Java complier where to find our new processor, so create `src/main/resources/META-INF/services/javax.annotation.processing.Processor`:

 ~~~
 SpringTransactionalProcessor
 ~~~

-Next, create this new class:
+Next, create this small class:

 ~~~java
 @SupportedAnnotationTypes("org.springframework.transaction.annotation.Transactional")
 @SupportedSourceVersion(SourceVersion.RELEASE_6)
 public class SpringTransactionalProcessor extends AbstractProcessor {

     @Override
     public boolean process(Set<? extends TypeElement> typeElements, RoundEnvironment roundEnvironment) {
         System.out.println("not doing much right now");